-The value of the Shares relates directly to the value of the euro held by the Trust.
-Fluctuations in the price of the euro could materially and adversely affect the value of the Shares.
+The value of the Shares relates directly to the value of the Canadian Dollars held by the Trust.
+Fluctuations in the price of the Canadian Dollar could materially and adversely affect the value of the Shares.

-The Shares are designed to reflect the price of the euro, plus accumulated interest, if any, less the Trust's expenses.
-The price of euro has fluctuated widely over the past several years, and volatility has increased in recent months, possibly due, in part, to concern over the sovereign debt levels of certain European Union members and the potential impact of this debt on the composition of the European Union members in the eurozone and the value of the euro.
-Several factors may affect the price of the euro, including:
+The Shares are designed to reflect the price of the Canadian Dollar, plus accumulated interest, if any, less the Trust's expenses.
+Several factors may affect the price of the Canadian Dollar, including:

-- Sovereign debt levels and trade deficits; - Domestic and foreign inflation rates and interest rates and investors' expectations concerning those rates; - Currency exchange rates; - Investment and trading activities of mutual funds, hedge funds and currency funds; and - Global, regional or national political, economic or financial events and situations.
+- Sovereign debt levels and trade deficits; - Domestic and foreign inflation rates and interest rates and investors' expectations concerning those rates; - Currency exchange rates: - Investment and trading activities of mutual funds, hedge funds and currency funds; and - Global, regional or national political, economic or financial events and situations.

-In addition, the euro may not maintain its long-term value in terms of purchasing power in the future.
-When the price of the euro declines, the Sponsor expects the price of a Share to decline as well.
+In addition, the Canadian Dollar may not maintain its long-term value in terms of purchasing power in the future.
+When the price of the Canadian Dollar declines, the Sponsor expects the price of a Share to decline as well.